Skip to content

 HOW CAN WE HELP YOU?
 Call 1-800-TRY-CHOP

-A tunneled central line is a catheter (a thin tube) that is placed in a vein for long-term use.
+A tunneled catheter is a thin tube that is placed under the skin in a vein, allowing long-term access to the vein.
+It is commonly placed in the neck.
 It is most commonly placed in the neck (internal jugular) but may also be placed in the groin (femoral), liver (transhepatic), chest (subclavian) or back (translumbar).
 The catheter is tunneled under the skin.
 It has a cuff attached to it that allows tissue and skin to grow around it, giving the line more stability.

 Tunneled central lines are used when we need access to a vein over a long period of time (anywhere from two weeks to several months).
 Some medications can’t be given through regular IV lines and require frequent, painful needle insertions.
 A tunneled central line is a more comfortable way for your child to receive medications such as chemotherapy or nutrition and fluids, and also allows the medical team to obtain blood samples without placing a new IV.